Ernie Dingo: Personal life

-Dingo's eldest daughter, Carrleen, was born when he was 18; through her, he has two grandchildren.
+Dingo's oldest daughter was born when he was 18; through her, he has two grandchildren.

 Ernie Dingo married Sally Butler, then a sales representative for 2Day FM, in 1989.
-The couple struggled to conceive their own children via IVF in the early 90's and later adopted a daughter, Wilara, and also took care of one of Ernie's grandchildren.
-In his appearance on Family Confidential Dingo revealed that Wilara's father was another Aboriginal actor who was actually Dingo's cousin, David Ngoombujarra.
-Dingo discovered in 2004 that he had a daughter, named Zoe, from a brief relationship before his marriage.
+The couple struggled to conceive their own children via IVF in the early 1990s and later adopted a daughter and also took care of one of Ernie's grandchildren.
+In his appearance on Family Confidential Dingo revealed that the adopted daughter's father was another Aboriginal actor who was Dingo's cousin, David Ngoombujarra.
+Dingo discovered in 2004 that he had a daughter from a brief relationship before his marriage.

 Sally Dingo has authored two books about her husband and family, 2000's Ernie Dingo: King of the Kids and Dingo, The Story of our Mob in 1997.
 Their marriage broke down in 2011 and Dingo moved to Perth.

-Dingo fathered twin boys, Jimmy and Stewie, in 2015.
+Dingo fathered twin boys in 2015.

-Dingo is a prominent supporter of Australian rules football, and in particular the Australian Football League's West Coast Eagles.
+Dingo is a prominent supporter of Australian rules football, and in particular the West Coast Eagles.

 In 2020, Dingo toured regional Western Australia to speak to Indigenous groups, which had the lowest COVID-19 vaccination rates in Western Australia.
 This led to him receiving threats.

-Dingo is a fan of basketball and played at state level in 1973 for the Perth Wildcats.
+Dingo is a fan of basketball, and played at state level in 1973 for the Perth Wildcats.
 He joined the masters games to play the game for Australia in 2022.